 This recipe is made with the French Meringue method, some recipes, are made with the Italian Meringue method, the French meringue is easy, quick, and simple.
 With some variation in taste, add orange zest when boiling the milk, some spices like cardamom, cinnamon sticks, and even a chili powder or ginger powder for a spicy Chocolate Mousse.

 - 170 grams of high-quality unsweetened chocolate, cut into small pieces

 - 2 teaspoons powdered sugar

 - Raspberry, banana, or chocolate curls, to decorate

-- Boil the milk, add to the chocolate, whisk gently.
+- Boil the milk, add to the chocolate, and whisk gently.
 Stir in the egg yolk.
 Again, whisk gently, until the egg yellow is well incorporated.

 - Make the meringue: In a stand mixer, whisk the egg whites on a medium speed, until soft ridges.
-Stir in the sugar, and whisk until whites are firm, but still shiny.
+Stir in the sugar, and whisk until whites are firm but still shiny.

 - Decorate with raspberry, banana, chocolate shavings (curls) mint, cassonade, or Chantilly cream.
 Chill for one hour, and serve cold.